ooni/ooni.org/content/post/writing-a-modern-cross-platform-desktop-app.md

-# Writing a modern cross platform desktop app
+# Writing a modern cross-platform desktop app

-The goal of this article it to outline some of the architecture & design considerations, made while thinking about how we would implement the OONI Probe desktop apps.
+The goal of this article is to outline some of the architecture & design considerations made while thinking about how we would implement the OONI Probe desktop apps.
 This is the result of research and experimentation with a variety of different libraries and approaches.
 For each part of the technological stack we will be outlining the rationale and trade-offs for each decision.

 # Requirements & design goals